Table Of Contents

 Immediate or cancel (IOC)

 An IOC order must be filled immediately.
-If the full amount isn’t available, whatever can be filled is executed and the remainer is canceled on the spot.
+If the full amount isn’t available, whatever can be filled is executed, and the remainder is canceled on the spot.

 Fill or kill (FOK)

-A FOK order takes the IOC idea further, it must be filled in its entirety immediately or the whole order is canceled.
-This is typically used when partial fills would undermine the strategy or add unnecessary risk.
+An FOK order takes the IOC idea further; it must be filled in its entirety immediately, or the whole order is canceled.
+This instruction is typically used when a trader needs immediate full execution, with no residual order left in the market.

-Trading isn’t just about knowing order types, but knowing when to use them.
+In my view, trading isn’t just about knowing order types; it's about knowing when to use them.
 Different orders give you the flexibility to match execution with strategy and keep risk under control.
 Use the following points as a “cheat sheet” to understand how the main types of orders work.

 Market orders, speed first: